cifkao/ismir2019-music-style-translation/README.md

 # Supervised symbolic music style translation
 This is the code for the paper [‘Supervised symbolic music style translation using synthetic data’](https://arxiv.org/abs/1907.02265), accepted to ISMIR 2019.
-If you use the code in your research, please cite the paper as (assuming you publish yours after ISMIR 2019):
+If you use the code in your research, please cite the paper as (assuming that yours appears after ISMIR 2019):

 > Ondřej Cífka, Umut Şimşekli, Gaël Richard.
 “Supervised Symbolic Music Style Translation Using Synthetic Data”, *20th International Society for Music Information Retrieval Conference*, Delft, The Netherlands, 2019.

+Also, check out the [example outputs](http://tiny.cc/musicstyle) and the accompanying [blog post](https://ondrej.cifka.com/posts/neural-music-style-translation/), which summarizes the paper.

 The repository contains the following directories:
 - `code` – code for training and evaluating models